Associate Professor of Psychology

 Jackson directs the Society, Psychology, and Health Laboratory, where her team conducts research on psychological and physical correlates and consequences of social status.
 She has strong research, teaching and applied interests in how these processes are linked to health disparities and prevention.
 She and her collaborators employ a range of research methods, including basic experiments and intervention studies with college samples, observational studies of community samples and meta-analyses.

 She is committed to preparing undergraduates and post-baccalaureates with a wide array of backgrounds for rigorous graduate study in fields including psychology, public health and medicine.
-Jackson serves on the steering committee of and is a campus adviser for the Five College Certificate Program in Culture, Health, and Science.
+To that end, Jackson serves on the steering committee of and is a campus adviser for the Five College Certificate Program in Culture, Health and Science.
+She also supports young adults in developing psychological resources, such as resilience and leadership capacity, through one-time lectures and semester-long programming in her role as faculty adviser to the Smith College Narratives Project.